-Gartner Research Group has estimated that 68% of organizations will have their software assets audited in the next 12 months.
-This is up from 63% in 2013 and continues the upward trend of the recent past.
-In fact, every major software maker has embraced a strategy of revenue enhancement via software licensing audits, including IBM, Microsoft and Oracle.
+More than two-thirds of organizations will have their software assets audited in the next 12 months.
+Every major software maker has embraced a strategy of revenue enhancement via software licensing audits, including IBM, Microsoft and Oracle.

 Software audits are usually not a pleasant experience.
 The scripts that auditors use to discover illicit use of software (intentional or not) can themselves create problems in your IT infrastructure, consume valuable staff resources and money, and negatively impact your bottom line.
 Software publishers don’t typically telegraph their audits, which means an audit can trigger large unbudgeted payments for penalties and other hard and soft costs that impact financial performance.
 Following each unsuccessful audit, there’s a greater chance your company will be audited again and every audit is time-consuming, stressful and potentially damaging to your bottom line.